Similar case studies Education & science buildings

-Subsequently, the requirements will be expanded, with the construction of facilities for children up to the age of three, as well as a place for meetings with families.
+Subsequently, the requirements would be expanded with the construction of facilities for children up to the age of three, as well as a place for meetings with families.
 The site available for the project is located in Upper Filstal, a 1960s housing estate.
 The area is surrounded on all sides by public streets with local traffic, creating void spaces between the neighbourhood’s apartment blocks.
 In May 2009, the jury selected the single-storey design of the VON BOCK architectural office and awarded it the construction project.
-In a statement detailing the reasons for the decision, the jury praised the organisational logic and great functionality of the multi-purpose facilities, as well as the lighting design.
-The jury also valued the fact that the building had a single storey, with its characteristic split roof sheltering four bays, each with a gable roof.
+In a statement detailing the reasons for the decision, the jury praised the organisational logic and great functionality of the multi-purpose facilities as well as the lighting design.
+The jury also valued the fact that the building had a single storey with its characteristic split roof sheltering four bays, each with a gable roof.
 Constructed in a very balanced manner between the surrounding apartment blocks, this roof has a shallow slope and conforms to the length of the building’s various bays.

-In his design, the architect placed special emphasis on the roof area, as it is clearly visible from the surrounding buildings and from a distance, constituting an important factor in the new building’s appearance.
+In his design, the architect placed special emphasis on the roof area as it is clearly visible from the surrounding buildings and from a distance, constituting an important factor in the new building’s appearance.
 The roof structure seeks to evoke the image of an evergreen field of flowers with elements of various colours.
-When it came to selecting material for the roof, the only solution was a structure based on sheet steel elements, due to the requirement for the variety and intensity of colours desired.
+When it came to selecting material for the roof, the only solution was a structure based on steel sheet elements due to the requirement for the variety and intensity of colours desired.

 ArcelorMittal technical advisory as an answer to special requirements

-Dynamic and colourful roofscape
+A dynamic and colourful roofscape

-The system employed to install these plates was originally developed under the name of "Kalypso", originally devised to facilitate the installation of solar energy systems on roofs with sandwich panels.
+The system employed to install these plates was originally developed under the name of 'Kalypso', originally devised to facilitate the installation of solar energy systems on roofs with sandwich panels.
 Using this system, the colourful elements were not attached directly to the sandwich panels, but to a specially shaped 1.5 mm sheet steel profile with an aluminium-zinc coating.

-This profile, called Ondafix, was positioned where the coloured plates were to be placed, and was mounted and screwed onto the longitudinal ribs joining two sandwich panels concurrently with these panels’ normal erection.
-Such a solution circumvented additional drilling of the outer sheet, creating a stable support parallel to the roof slope for the Createc plates at the same time.
+This profile, called Ondafix, was positioned where the coloured plates were to be placed and was mounted and screwed onto the longitudinal ribs joining two sandwich panels concurrently with these panels’ normal erection.
+Such a solution circumvented additional drilling of the outer sheet creating a stable support parallel to the roof slope for the Createc plates at the same time.
 This solution does not compromise water drainage or corrosion protection.
 The placement of the coloured elements on the green sandwich panels creates a vibrant and variegated roof.

-Light design: special joints
+Lighting design: special joints

 The steelmaker was also responsible for the preliminary work for the design and the planning and execution of the roof drainage system.
-While still in production, the thickness of the polyurethane core and of the inner lining of the sandwich panels was reduced at one end, with the result that the upper plate protruded by a few centimetres, thus ensuring that the water would flow correctly into the gutter.
+While still in production, the thickness of the polyurethane core and of the inner lining of the sandwich panels was reduced at one end with the result that the upper plate protruded by a few centimetres, thus ensuring that the water would flow correctly into the gutter.
 The cut on the core was sealed with an appropriate finish and the edge of the panel’s upper plate was finished with an angular section positioned perpendicularly for aesthetic reasons.

-Harmonious transition between the facade and roof
+A harmonious transition between the facade and roof

 Klaus von Bock, Architekturbüro von Bock